rhysd/wain/README.md

 - **[wain-validate](./wain-validate):** Validator of a Wasm abstract syntax tree.
 Implementation of [Wasm validation spec][wasm-spec-validation]
 - **[wain-exec](./wain-exec):** Executor which interprets a Wasm abstract syntax tree.
 Implementation of [Wasm execution spec][wasm-spec-exec].
-It directly interprets a syntax tree for now, but it would translate it into an internal representation and execute it for efficiency in the future
+It directly interprets a syntax tree for now, but in the it would translate the tree into an intermediate representation to execute it efficiently

 `wain-*` crates are libraries as modular implementation of WebAssembly.